 The Office of the Academic Dean has reviewed the Assessment Plan to keep it updated.
-The Office of the Academic Dean has made adjustments to the Assessment Plan and incorporated those changes as reflected in the assessment of the 2023-24 Academic Year.
+The Office of the Academic Dean has adjusted the Assessment Plan and incorporated those changes as reflected in the assessment of the 2024-25 Academic Year.